hekimoghlu/hekimoghlu/README.md

 # 🫡 Reporting in: Tunjay "Hekimoghlu" Akbarli

-### 🧠 Teenage Founder · All-in-one Architect · Former Gray Hat Hacker · Proud to be an Azerbaijani
+### 🧠 Teenage Founder · Former Gray Hat Hacker · Proud to be an Azerbaijani

 ---